Urunov/Spring-Boot-Hibernate-Database/README.md

 * Most Spring Boot applications need minimal Spring configuration.
 Features.
 Create stand-alone Spring applications

 JPA
-* JPA (The Java Presistence API) = This module deals with enhanced support for JPA based data access layers.Indeed, the JPA is rule of  interface.
+* JPA (The Java Presistence API) = This module deals with enhanced support for JPA based data access layers.Indeed, the JPA is set of the rules to  interfaces.
+JPA follows Object-Relation Mapping (ORM).
+It is a set of interfaces.
+It also provides a runtime EntityManager API for processing queries and transactions on the objects against the database.
+It uses a platform-independent object-oriented query language JPQL (Java Persistent Query Language).

-    Ex:
-     Class A, B ....
-Implemenet Interface
+Why should we use JPA?
+JPA is simpler, cleaner, and less labor-intensive than JDBC, SQL, and hand-written mapping.
+JPA is suitable for non-performance oriented complex applications.

+API (Application programming interface) is a document that contains a description of all the features of a product or software.
+It represents classes and interfaces that software programs can follow to communicate with each other.
+An API can be created for applications, libraries, operating systems, etc.

+JPA Implementations
+JPA is an open-source API.
+There is various enterprises vendor such as Eclipse, RedHat, Oracle, etc. that provides new products by adding the JPA in them.
+There are some popular JPA implementations frameworks such as Hibernate, EclipseLink, DataNucleus, etc. It is also known as Object-Relation Mapping (ORM) tool.

+JDBC
+* Java Database Connectivity (JDBC) is an application programming interface (API) for the programming language Java, which defines how a client may access a database.

+H2
+* H2 is a relational database management system written in Java.
+It can be embedded in Java applications or run in client-server mode.